asharbutt/Research/docs/Stochastic Calculus/Numeraire.md

 Where the numeraire is the money market account $$B(t) = e^{\int_{0}^{t} r(s)ds}$$, the associated martingale measure is the risk neutral measure.
 We can show the proof for this under the option pricing formula.

+The martingale measure will zero out the drift from the numeraire adjusted process (through Girsanov's theorem), and thus the resulting process is a martingale.